 Here are some of what I believe as not so good decisions in life:

 1. People not leaving the job they hate, because they need money to pay the bills.
 Good for them, but not so good for me.
 I once worked in a job I hate.
 I know how it damn feels.
 Like everyone else, I thought I don’t have a choice.
 I was wrong.
-Read this.

 2. People accept a job offer because of the pay.
-Unless you’re in a life or death situation, your reasons to accept your job should be aligned to your goals and passions.
+Unless you’re in a life or death situation, your reasons to accept your job must be aligned to your goals and passions.
 If it’s only for the compensation, that’s a not so good decision.
 Know your why.

 3. People trying to earn more and more money by any means.
 They have their reasons.
 I respect.
 But sometimes, they already have more, yet still wanting more.
 Not so good.
 Don’t chase money.